May 8, 2026

 • Self-Service Solutions: The bot helps reduce the load on service desk agents by deflecting Level 1 tickets.
 It does this by providing users with appropriate knowledge base articles, reducing repetitive tasks for agents.

-• Effortless Ticket Management: Users can easily access and track incidents and service requests through the Home tab, which allows them to fetch and filter specific requests.
+• Effortless Ticket Management: Users can easily access and track incidents and service requests on the Home tab, where they can filter and retrieve specific requests.

 • Real-Time Notifications: Freshservice groups can be linked to Slack channels.
 The bot ensures that the relevant groups are notified whenever a ticket is assigned or updated, keeping agents and customers in the loop.

-• Collaboration Inside Slack: Agents and teammates (who can even be non-agents) can collaborate inside Slack.
+• Collaboration Inside Slack: Agents and teammates (including non-agents) can collaborate there.
 Users can add private comments in threads that are synced back to the FreshService ticket.

 1. Start by logging into your Freshservice account as an admin.

-2. From the dashboard, go to Admin > Channels > Servicebot for Slack
+2. From the dashboard, go to Admin > Apps > Get More Apps > Servicebot for Slack.

 3. Click on the Install button to initiate the integration process.
-This will take you to a screen where you can grant permissions to the Servicebot.
+This will take you to a screen where you can grant the Servicebot permissions.

-4. On the next page, you must allow Servicebot to access your Slack workspace.
+4. On the next page, you must grant Servicebot access to your Slack workspace.
 Click Allow to grant the necessary permissions.

 How to Set Up Freshservice with Slack App Integration